jiang-yi-siphty/YiJiangProfile/Robert Yi Jiang resume.md

 ###2004 - 2006 &nbsp;&nbsp;Project Assistant, China Telecom Corporation Limited
-Key Tech: Windows Server 2003, Microsoft Office
+Key Tech: Enterprise resource planning (ERP), SQL Server, MS Internet Information Server (IIS), ASP

 China Telecom Corporation Limited is a full service integrated operator and the largest wire-line telecommunications and broadband services provider in the world and the largest mobile telecommunication provider in China.

 **Duties and Responsibilities:**
-I participated in several state level projects of telephone connection and mobile system infrastructure construction as manager assistant.
-Also I am responsible for ASP ERP system maintenance and drawing out the bulk purchasing contracts.
+I participated in several national projects of telephone connection and mobile system infrastructure construction as manager assistant.
+I am responsible for ERP system maintenance.

 ##Academic Experience
 ###2008&nbsp;  Master of ICT (Major in information security)